 - Ban vacationing by car

-- Ban three-day weekends
+- Ban three day weekends

 - Tax babies

-- Tax big cars
+- Tax big cars …

 - Tax supermarket parking areas

-- Tax garbage
+- Tax rubbish

 - Tax second homes